pianosnake/ear-training-buddy/README.md

 To build the project do `npm install` to get webpack.
 Then then do `npm run build` which will create the `docs/index.js` bundle and will copy index.html to `docs/` modifying the script tag.

--eslint
--radio buttons styled with notes
--superscripts for numbers in note names
--play root note louder
--dont repeat same question twice in a row